![]() |

 continue for about 1/4 mile until the path forks left (just after three benches on the left).

-Follow the left fork, pass through a gate and continue forward through the trees.
+Follow the left fork, pass through a gate and go straight on through the trees.

 Follow the "Cotswold Way" and "Crickley Hill Walks" marker posts.